 Policy and guideline violationsPaused mode

-- Leave your MCN without having enabled monetization and accepted the Commerce Product Addendum before joining that MCN.
+- Leave your MCN without having turned on monetization and accepted the Commerce Product Addendum before joining that MCN.

-- Move to a new MCN that hasn't enabled channel memberships for its creators ("Paid features").
+- Move to a new MCN that hasn't turned on channel memberships for its creators ("Paid features").

 - Set your channel as made for kids